 Come fall, there’s bound to appear– on almost every food blog– a recipe for butternut squash soup.
 It’s easy to see why, given that this is the season when squashes of all sizes and shapes start putting in an appearance in the markets.
 Besides, there’s just something about fall that makes one crave warm, soothing, orange soups.

-I have already posted my Butternut Squash Soup with Lima Beans recipe in the years gone by, but last week I found a recipe that included cinnamon and I jumped at it because just the idea of marrying velvety-sweet squash and warm, spicy cinnamon made my tastebuds want to sing.
+I love cinnamon and the thought of marrying velvety-sweet squash and warm, spicy cinnamon made my tastebuds want to sing.

 Luckily I had a butternut squash sitting in my kitchen (they last for weeks at room temperature).
 Once I’d gone through the tough job of peeling and chopping up the squash the rest of the soup was breezily easy to put together.

 Here’s the recipe.
 Serve it with some warm, wholegrain croutons and some avocado salad on the side and then go snuggle in bed under the warm covers.